My name is Jason Rodriguez. My pronouns are he/him.

 Before Litmus, I lived the agency life as an email and web designer.
-I’ve been in the industry for the better part of a decade and have gained a thorough understanding and appreciation of the web and the technologies that power it.
+I’ve been in the industry for over a decade and have gained a thorough understanding and appreciation of the web and the technologies that power it.
 I’m an expert in HTML and CSS and a strong advocate for the open web, accessibility, and building inclusive communities online.

 Along the way, I’ve written hundreds of thousands of words, including three self-published books and articles for industry publications like A List Apart and CSS-Tricks.
 I’ve been fortunate enough to travel around the world educating people about the web, email, and accessibility at conferences and workshops.